BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

             -"includePath": [
              "${workspaceFolder}/**",
              "/opt/ros/foxy/include"
-             (this should be set up already)
+             (this should be set up already, but if it's not done, make sure to include the vscode folder generated in the OG microros-teensy code and copy paste it)

-To launch the publisher, run ros2 launch command
+To launch the tf (transformation) publisher, run ros2 launch command
 	-ros2 launch blimp_telemetry blimp_telemetry.launch.py